 To start off the process, Install and Activate the plugin Everest Forms.
 However, to use the multi-part feature, users are required to activate the premium version of the plugin as well.
 Once that is done, you can then install the add-ons on your WordPress site.

-Creating a Multi-part Form on WordPress using Everest Forms
+Creating a Multi Step Form in WordPress using Everest Forms

-Now that the plugin and the add on are ready to be used, let’s get right into the process.
+Now that the plugin and the add on are ready to be used, let’s get right into the process of creating a multi step form.
 You can see that the newly added menu for Everest Forms on the Dashboard.
 When you click on the menu, the sub-menu provides the option for All Forms, Add New, Entries, Settings, Status, and Add-ons.

 You will be redirected to the form creation page where you can name the form, and choose a pre-built template that you can use.
-However, since this is a step-by-step tutorial to create a multi-part form, let’s just start from a blank page.
+However, since this is a step-by-step tutorial to create a multi step form, let’s just start from a blank page.

 On the left side, there are all of the fields available that you can add into the forms.
 The process is pretty simple as it features the user-friendly drag-and-drop page builder.
 To create the first page of the form, we wanted to just add in the contact fields.
 So we dragged in the fields for Name, Last Name, Email, Number and also a Multiple-choice field for age.